-Guy Kawasaki, marketing wizard and Chief Evangelist for Canva reveals the 10 things that all startups need to Know to survive COVID-19.
+Guy Kawasaki, marketing wizard and Chief Evangelist for Canva reveals the 10 things that all startups need to know to survive a crisis.

 If this is the first time you’re hearing about Guy Kawasaki, you’d better prepare yourself for two things: (1) you’re about to learn a lot and (2) you’re never going to forget his name.